 In low-literacy societies, street performance is a much-loved traditional way of providing entertainment, information, and, in the best case scenario, changing behaviour.
-The project uses this familiar old strategy to deliver a new message.
+SDP used this familiar, time-tested strategy to deliver a new message.

 We developed three rounds of street theatre which focused on birth preparedness, family planning and then child nutrition.
 These were extensions of the TV ads – Chaar Ganth on birth preparedness, Ek Teen Do on family planning and Petpuja on child nutrition.
 In this way we sought to demonstrate the power of one big media agnostic idea and how it could be replicated across multiple touch points.

 Birth preparedness (Char Gaanth): A simple six-character street play called Chaar Gaanth, or Four Knots, was built around a mnemonic to aid retention of key points about preparing for the birth of a baby.
 Each knot served as a reminder of one important thing to do during pregnancy: register the pregnancy, save money for delivery expenses, identify an institution for delivery and arrange transport there when it was time to deliver.
 This idea was an extension of the TV ad on birth preparedness – Char Gaanth.

 Nutrition (Petpuja): In the second round of the street play Petpuja (stomach worship), the same six characters were used, but this time with a mission to hunt down a hidden treasure which led them to discover that the treasure they were seeking was the proper diet and nutrition for children above the age of six.
 This play answered some basic questions on complementary feeding including; when should a child transition from mother’s milk to solid food?
 What should the child be fed and what consistency should the food be?